WHAT ARE THEY AND HOW CAN YOU REMOVE THEM?

 However, insurance points represent a ‘soft’ version in that they record your violations but don’t impact whether you can keep your license.

 In states that use license points (which is most of them), regular transgressions will accrue license points that can then result in the temporary suspension of your license if you accumulate too many.

-Insurance points don’t carry the same driving implications as license points, although they do have an impact on the cost of your premiums (as do license points).
-Either way, both are measures of driving transgressions, and both are best avoided for a variety of reasons.
+Insurance points don’t carry the same driving implications as license points, although they do impact the cost of your rates (as do license points).
+Either way, both are measures of driving transgressions, and both are best avoided for various reasons.

-HOW LONG DO THEY STAY ON MY RECORD?
+HOW LONG DO AUTO INSURANCE POINTS STAY ON MY RECORD?

-How long your insurance points remain depends on three key factors:
+Will your insurance points drop off?
+How long will your insurance points remain on your record?
+It depends on these key factors: